- Perfect for all-day wear

 Who should not buy the shoe

 Because of its close resemblance to many other On Cloud shoes, the Cloud 5 is easy to confuse for a running shoe or a gym shoe.
-But according to professional Crossfitters, this trainer “should be limited to daily wear."
+But we find that this trainer should be limited to daily wear.
 So, if you were hoping to get a performance shoe, consider the following alternatives:

 - a shoe to walk in AND do your runs and workouts, a much better (and cheaper) option would be the Reebok Nano X1;